QCPD presents 19 recovered stolen vehicles

-Nineteen stolen vehicles recovered by operatives of the Quezon City Police District were presented to the media early morning Monday by QCPD Director Rederico A. Maranan after their flag raising ceremony in Camp Karingal.
+The Quezon City Police District presented to the media yesterday 19 stolen vehicles recovered by its operatives according to QCPD Director Rederico A. Maranan after their flag-raising ceremony in Camp Karingal.

 Maranan added that it is a significant break in the command’s efforts against vehicle and motor theft incidents in the city.

-"In our relentless pursuit of justice and safety for our community, an intensified operations were carried that resulted to the recovery of 12 stolen motor vehicles and seven motorcycles," Maranan said.
+“In our relentless pursuit of justice and safety for our community, an intensified operations were carried out that resulted in the recovery of 12 stolen motor vehicles and seven motorcycles,” Maranan said.

-"For their commendable efforts.
-Collectively, they retrieved these stolen vehicles respectively, which we aim to return to their rightful owners" Maranan said.

-All the recovered motor vehicles and motorcycles have been temporarily impounded at he DACU and the police stations mentioned.
+All the recovered motor vehicles and motorcycles have been temporarily impounded at the DACU and the police stations mentioned.

 Read more Daily Tribune stories at: https://tribune.net.ph/